codeonlyjs/website/content/guide/templateTransitions.md

 ## Declaring Transition Conditions

-To declare that a setting should trigger transitions, wrap the callback that determines the in/out state with the `transition`
+To declare that a setting should trigger transitions, wrap the callback that determines the in/out state with the `transition` directive:
-function:

 ```js
 import { transition } from "@codeonlyjs/core";